Banner image

 Additional Notes

-All departures in the 2023/24 and 2024/25 season are 12 nights/13 days long.
+All departures in the 2023/24, 2024/25 and 2025/26 seasons are 12 nights/13 days long.

 The optional adventure activities are offered once during the voyage.
-Antarctica is a wonderful, wild destination; because of this it is not guaranteed that every Basecamp departure will offer all activities.
+Antarctica is a wonderful, wild destination; because of this, it is not guaranteed that every Basecamp departure will offer all activities.

 Single Supplement And Child Policy

-For those travelling solo and want their own cabin, the single supplement is 1.7 times the cost of a single berth, please contact us for details.
-However there is no single supplement for passengers willing to share a cabin.
+For those travelling solo who want their own cabin, the single supplement is 1.7 times the cost of a single berth.
+Please contact us for details.
+There is no single supplement for passengers willing to share a cabin.

 Optional Adventure Activities